mtisza1/Cenote-Taker2/README.md

 # Cenote-Taker 2
 Cenote-Taker 2 is a dual function bioinformatics tool.
 On the one hand, Cenote-Taker 2 discovers/predicts virus sequences from any kind of genome or metagenomic assembly.
-Second, virus sequences/genomes are annotated with a variety of sequences features, genes, and taxomy.
+Second, virus sequences/genomes are annotated with a variety of sequences features, genes, and taxonomy.
 Either the discovery or the the annotation module can be used independently.
 ```diff
 + The code is currently functional.
 Feel free to use Cenote-Taker 2 at will.
 + Major update on March 4th 2021.